SharpCLABot/SharpCLABot/Readme.md

 ## How is it working?

+You can see it in action [here](https://github.com/SharpCLABot/playground/pull/1) (and test it yourself on our [playground](https://github.com/SharpCLABot/playground)!)

 ### A new contributor...
 A new contributor is opening a pull-request on your repository that is being watched by SharpCLABot: